 Depression got a lot heavier after that, being the weight heavier than gravity.
 No, this isn’t self pity or being the victim & no we’re not the only one’s on Earth who experience this – it’s our own mental health condition that’s validating a current existential crisis that will no longer be ignored.
 Depression, PTSD, brain fog, cognitive decline, suicidal ideations, it’s real.
 It was the shock, grief, waking up each morning feeling empty, weak, afraid, abandoned, lost, & alone, with no purpose throughout this year.
 Wondering where did everyone go?
 Reverting back to the lost, injured child within me.
 Every dream was a nightmare that left me in tears in the morning, for all the healing & growth I’ve had made – I was still fearful & panic-stricken.
 My physical body was literally shutting down & rejecting me, I was losing control of my health & that’s what biologically & neurologically happens when we go through depression, grief & shame.
 It’s a trauma-response.

-I’ve learnt from that experience, & this journey now is searching what I want for my self, who I am, & what makes me happy.
+I’ve learnt from that years of experience, & this journey now is searching what I want for my self, who I am, & what makes me happy.
 No longer caring what other’s think of me.
 Once I had climbed off that ladder & realised that the ladder was within me, that I am the ladder – there was finally a sense liberation from the depression of climbing a ladder that in all actuality was a hamster wheel – that was only endlessly pleasing other’s & proving the emptiness point that we’re not enough – the hamster wheel that was full of comparisons & having a false sense of being someone or having something once we’ve climbed it.
 Once I got off & accepted that I am my own ladder, it allowed room within me for true acceptance, love, peace & freedom.